adityapranavbhuvanapalli/adityapranavbhuvanapalli/README.md

 ### Hi, I'm <a href="https://www.linkedin.com/in/adityapranavbhuvanapalli" target="_blank">Aditya Pranav Bhuvanapalli</a>!

 Engineer by Profession.
 Artist by Passion.
-A tech enthusiast always open to collaborating on projects and innovative and disruptive ideas.
+Always open to collaborating on projects and innovative and disruptive ideas.
 I am a self-taught pianist, guitarist and an [artist](https://www.instagram.com/aidenpaulbrewmann).
 You can find my music [here](https://www.instagram.com/adityapranavbhuvanapalli/).

 ## Languages and Tools: